LilShah/dummy-controller-v2/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

-Give it a few minutes to download and create the pod.
+Give it a few minutes to download from [Docker Hub](https://hub.docker.com/repository/docker/lilshah/dummy-controller-v2/general) and create the pod.
 You can check pod status by using:

 ```sh
 kubectl get pods -n dummy-controller-v2-system